Basketball at the 2028 Summer Olympics

 The basketball competitions are set to be contested at the 2028 Summer Olympics in Los Angeles, California in the United States.
-Basketball will be held at the Intuit Dome, while the 3x3 basketball will be at a temporary outdoor venue in the Sepulveda Basin Recreation Area.
-There will be a total of 48 teams, following the expansion of both men's and women's 3x3 tournaments from eight teams in the 2020 and 2024 Summer Olympics to 12.
+5x5 basketball will be held at the Intuit Dome, while the 3x3 basketball will be at a temporary outdoor venue in the Sepulveda Basin Recreation Area.
+There will be a total of 48 teams, following the expansion of both men's and women's 3x3 tournaments from eight teams in the 2020 and 2024 Summer Olympics to 12 in 2028.

+Competition schedule

+A full day-by-day official schedule was released in November 2025.